 The elbow-knee connection is especially important for preventing guard passes.
 In order to effectively pass your guard, your opponent must separate your arms from your legs.
 Ultimately, that’s what your opponent is doing when passing, establishing knee on belly, or taking mount.

 Keeping your elbows and knees tucked closely together makes it much harder for your opponent to cut your body along the torso, which makes passing much more difficult.

 The elbow-knee connection is also useful when you are on the offensive.
 When you are standing in your opponent’s guard, try to keep your elbows and knees close together.
-This makes it much harder for your opponent to separate your leg and establish a dominant De La Riva hook or similar guard.
+This makes it much harder for your opponent to separate your leg and establish a dominant de la Riva hook or similar guard.
 It’s also crucial for preventing armbars, omoplatas, and triangles.